p4lang/behavioral-model/docs/simple_switch.md

 ## Notes on recirculate, resubmit, and clone operations

-This section is up to date as long if you are using a version of p4c after this pull request was merged:
+This section is up to date as long as you are using a version of p4c after this pull request was merged:

 + https://github.com/p4lang/p4c/pull/2902